-- Never buy precut cabbage: Never buy halved or shredded cabbage as the vitamin C content of the cabbage starts to reduce once it is cut
+Never buy halved or shredded cabbage as the vitamin C content of the cabbage starts to reduce once it is cut.

-- Healthy sauté: As we already mentioned, it is always better to eat cooked cabbage in the course of pregnancy, over cooking also spoils the nutritional value of this vegetable.
-Sauté the sliced cabbage for 4 to 5 minutes in little oil over the high flame (stir constantly)
+As we already mentioned, it is always better to eat cooked cabbage in the course of pregnancy.
+Overcooking also spoils the nutritional value of this vegetable.
+Sauté the sliced cabbage for 4 to 5 minutes in little oil over a high flame and stir constantly so that the heat spreads evenly.

-- Keep the sliced cabbage aside for 5-10 min before cooking: This is done to let the myrosinase enzymes in the shredded cells of the cabbage to become active
+This helps to let the myrosinase enzymes in the shredded cells of the cabbage become active.